Ordina-Group/cursus-docker/markdown/continuousdelivery.md

 ## Windows and less than 20GB on the C disk  (3/3)
-- Return to your quickstart terminal
-- Start the workshop machine
+- Return to your quickstart terminal and start the workshop machine
     ```
 docker-machine start workshop
     ```